 For obvious reasons, I prefer the word reset.
-But English does have a word for a discontinuous transition in sovereignty: coup.
+But English does have a word (borrowed from French) for a discontinuous transition in sovereignty: coup.
 Not every coup is a reset, but every reset is a coup.
 The French meaning, a blow or strike, is a perfect shorthand for a discontinuous transition of sovereignty.
 If this transition involves a complete replacement of the sovereign decision structure, it is a reset.
 For example, if Plaingov’s military initiates a reset, as obviously it will always have the power to, we would be looking at a military reset.

 I am not a high-ranking military officer and I doubt you are either, and if the military reset is the only possible transition structure neither of us has much to contribute.
 While in my opinion just about every country on earth today would benefit from a transition to military government, the whole point of a military coup is that unless you are actually a member of the General Staff, your opinion doesn’t matter.
 So why should we care?
 It is hard to be interested in the matter.